Dreded/slainbynetflix.com/content/shows/netflix-presents-the-characters.md

 date: 2016-03-11
 number_of_seasons: 1
 number_of_episodes: 8
+genres:  ['Comedy']
+avg_runtime : 30
+creators: []
-poster_path: /dgPeiSgdk6j9Zjx23EDOG1DVvUq.jpg
+poster_path: "/dgPeiSgdk6j9Zjx23EDOG1DVvUq.jpg"
-vote_average: 5
+vote_average: 50
----
+us_rating: "TV-MA"

-No rules.
+summary: "No rules.
 No expectations.
 A half hour to make their mark.
-Eight different comedians each get an episode to show their skills in comedy.
+Eight different comedians each get an episode to show their skills in comedy."
+---